yp2800/my-mac-os/README.md

 - Here is one example of such rule:
 <img src="http://i.imgur.com/7oiSYV3.png" width="500" alt="img">

-#### [Next Meeting](https://itunes.apple.com/us/app/next-meeting-menu-bar-app/id1017470484?mt=12) - Show time until next event in menu bar
-- It has been quite a big addition to my workflow as I know can quickly know how much time is left until my next class or some other event starts.

 #### [DaisyDisk](https://daisydiskapp.com) - Visualize taken disk space
 - A great tool to quickly get a visual glance over what is taking up your disk space and where.

-#### [Gemini](http://macpaw.com/gemini) - Search & remove duplicate files
-- A great little utility to find duplicate files in the system.
-Didn't get much use of it so far but it may be quite useful on occasions where I do want to clean up my system from useless files and junk.

 #### [Default Folder X](http://stclairsoft.com/DefaultFolderX/) - Extend & improve open/save dialogues
 - Neat little utility I mostly use to quickly go to various folders from file save windows from hotkeys.